branlindsey/junyi_app_user/README.md

 The data set contains activities
 - Show columns

 ### Modeling
 The initial model was a Logistic Regression performed using the mean statistics of users over the first 6 months of 2014 and then trying to predict whether these users would be active in the second part of the year.

+Because the churn rate is so high on this user set, the target value is heavily weighted.
+This made predicting a churn very easy and in general the accuracy score was high.
+For the purposes of predicting who will remain a user, the recall and precision scores are much more valuable.

-I reviewed the beta-coefficients to get a sense of which features were impacting the prediction.
+I reviewed the beta-coefficients in the initial logistic regression. to get a sense of which features were impacting the prediction.
 It looked like the features of correct answers, whether hints were used, and the amount hints used were the most impactful.

+After getting a basic idea of the prediction ability of logistic regression model.
+I moved to a Random Forest Classifier.
+This improved both my recall and precision scores.

+I tried a Gradient Boosting Classifier as well.

+This improved my recall, but lowered the precision.

+After each round of modelling, I engineered additional columns.
+For example, I added columns to determine the amount activities completed, the days active before the prediction date.
+I also made the decision to cut the data set to users who had more than 10 days of active use.

 Confusion Matrix